 We have come a long way since the first golf simulator hit the market in the 1970s.
-Then, companies purchased a simulator and charged individuals to try a shot on it.
-Since we were confined to our houses in early 2020, the DIY golf simulator home setup has boomed in popularity.
+Back then, companies purchased a simulator and charged individuals to try a shot on it.
+But the world of golf simulators has moved on a lot since 2020 marked a key turning point when many of us were confined to our houses.
+It caused the DIY golf simulator home setup to boom in popularity.

-A DIY home golf simulator setup requires you to source each component separately and assemble it yourself.
+A DIY home golf simulator setup requires you to source each component of a golf simulator separately and assemble it yourself.
 It is typically a more affordable option than acquiring a simulator from giants, such as Foresight Sports or Trackman.

 You will need an: